-- 18. GEGSLA welcomes the creation of the Working Group on Space Resources, at the 60th session of the Legal Subcommittee, under the agenda item entitled "General exchange of views on potential legal models for activities in the exploration, exploitation and utilization of space resources" as indicated in A/AC.105/1243 paragraph 255 and will actively engage with this Working Group to inform it about relevant work of the GEGSLA and achieve synergy. - 19.
-Nonetheless, Lunar Governance is a more comprehensive issue related to problems that will arise in the coming years of lunar exploration, e.g. information-sharing, safety zones, environmental, interoperability, sustainability, and heritage protection.
-Nine missions in the lunar and cislunar space are planned for 2022 alone, carried out by several States through governmental and private institutions.
+- 16. GEGSLA welcomes the creation of the Working Group on Space Resources, at the 60th session of the Legal Subcommittee, under the agenda item entitled "General exchange of views on potential legal models for activities in the exploration, exploitation and utilization of space resources" as indicated in A/AC.105/1243 para 255 and will actively engage with this Working Group to inform it about relevant work of the GEGSLA and achieve synergy. - 17.
+Nonetheless, Lunar Governance is a more comprehensive issue related to problems that will arise in the coming years of Lunar exploration, e.g., information sharing, safety zones, environmental, interoperability, sustainability, and heritage protection. ten missions in the lunar and cislunar space are planned for 2022 alone, carried out by several States through governmental and private institutions.
 And with these, many new issues will arise and require guidance at the United Nations level, as there grows an urgent need to define a common level playing field to avoid creating international uncertainty and increase peaceful global cooperation.
-Accordingly, given the scope of Lunar Governance matters, broader than the exploitation and utilization of lunar resources, MVA suggests creating an ad hoc agenda item for UNCOPUOS to discuss those critical and urgent issues.
-GEGSLA deliverables, which specifically deal with Sustainable Lunar Activities, could provide excellent input to initiate further dialogue and development on those topics. - 20.
-Similarly, existing UNCOPUOS agenda items related to space exploration could be too broad to address specific lunar sustainable exploration and governance issues. - 21.
-MVA invites Member States to begin and support the discussion on the inclusion of Lunar Governance and Sustainable Lunar Activities as a new permanent agenda item in 2023, at the 66th COPUOS session, given the interlinked complex technical and legal considerations. - 22.
-This CRP, and related updates, will be presented to raise awareness on the point above, to the 59th STSC, 61st LSC, and 65th session of the Committee on the Peaceful Uses of Outer Space in 2022.
+Accordingly, given the scope of Lunar Governance matters, broader than the exploitation and utilization of lunar resources, MVA suggests creating an ad-hoc agenda item for the UNCOPUOS to discuss those critical and urgent issues.
+GEGSLA deliverables, which specifically deal with Sustainable Lunar Activities, could provide excellent input to initiate further dialogue and development on those topics. - 18.
+Similarly, existing UNCOPUOS agenda items related to space exploration could be too broad to address specific lunar sustainable exploration and governance issues. - 19.
+MVA invites Member States to begin and support the discussion on the inclusion of Lunar Governance issues for Sustainable Lunar Activities.
+Examples are information sharing, safety zones, debris mitigations and others, as a new yearly agenda item, at the 66th COPUOS session in 2023.
+MVA considers COPUOS as the best place for the discussions given the interlinked complex technical and legal considerations. - 20.
+This CRP, and related updates, will be presented to raise awareness on the point above, to the 65th session of the Committee on the Peaceful Uses of Outer Space in June 2022.